DSM 5 Criteria for Narcissistic Personality Disorder

 How do healthcare professionals diagnose this personality disorder?

 Diagnosing NPD often requires a careful and rigorous approach, as the symptoms and behaviors can sometimes be confused with confidence or strong self-esteem.
-For accurate diagnosis, in-depth observation and assessment over a period of time are necessary.
+For accurate diagnosis, in-depth observation and assessment over some times are necessary.
 Specifically, a mental health professional can follow these measures:

 Clinical assessment and interviews